Meghap1205/P2PChatApplication/README.md

 # P2P Chat Application using Socket Programming

 This is a simple peer-to-peer (P2P) chat application implemented using Python's socket programming.
-It allows two users to communicate with each other over a network.
+It allows two users to communicate with each other over a network without the need for a central server.

 ## Features